tashlui35/Project_1/README.md

 investment of $10,000 in the portfolio over the next year will end within in the range of $9445.81 and $80763.57.'

-Further to the above, we have created widgets for users to input a selection of upto 3 stocks with their weightages (adding upto 1).
-The user needs to further input their initial investment and click the button 'Submit'.
-The application will output in less than a minute, the following:

-1) A concatenated DataFrame (DF)showing the daily returns of the selected custom portfolio and the individual stocks;

-2) The above DF in visual representation in the forms of histogram plot, density plot and box plot;

-3) Standard Deviation of the custom portfolio is calculated and represented in a rolling 21 day line plot diagram

-4) Further covariance and beta is also calculated for the portfolio with reference to the other stocks and SPY.
-The result is also shown in a bar chart presentation;

-5) Next, the sharpre ratio is calculated for the custom portfolio and the other stocks and a visualisation in the form of a sactter plot is presented

-6) Lastly the Monte Carlo simulation is run and this process outputs a range of minimum and maximum stock values with 95% confidence

-A brief summary of the company and its business is also mentioned in the output